 Qualification, Accreditation and Auditing Evidence

 FTA offers services and training which can result in individuals or your organisation receiving a recognised qualification or accreditation issued by FTA on behalf of the awarding body.
-To allow FTA to issue these qualifications / accreditations we must retain certain material as evidence as required by the awarding body.
-This may include, names and contact details as well as proof of identification (such as a copy of an individual’s driving license).
+To allow FTA to issue these qualifications / accreditations we must share some personal data with the awarding body/accreditation centre and retain certain material as evidence as required by the awarding body.
+This may include, names, unique learner information and contact details as well as proof of identification (such as a copy of an individual’s driving license).

 Special Categories of Data